JeffHeck/SchoolDataProject/report_expenditures.md

 - Expenditures for public school districts in WA in constant 2021 dollars (Stacked bar chart)
 - Per pupil expenditure comparison
 - Per pupil expenditures (including capital outlays and interest on debt) for public school districts in WA with enrollments of 1,000+ students in constant 2021 dollars (Interactive scatter chart)
+- Student to teacher ratios for public school districts in WA (Interactive scatter chart)
 - NCES (National Center for Education Statistics) information
 - Notes